bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 will cause a failure.
 In these situations Bedrock Linux will provide the given file from the same ~{stratum~} as the program which requested it came from.
-If `apt-get` from a Linux Mint ~{stratum~} requests `/etc/apt/sources.list`, the Linux ~mint copy of `/etc/apt/sources.list` is provided.
+If `apt-get` from a Linux Mint ~{stratum~} requests `/etc/apt/sources.list`, the Linux Mint copy of `/etc/apt/sources.list` is provided.
 Thus, dependencies - and hence environmental expectations - are met.

 ### {id="implicit-access"} Implicit Access

-~{implicit~} access occurs when neither a specific path nor a specific ~{stratum~} is provided.
+~{Implicit~} access occurs when neither a specific path nor a specific ~{stratum~} is provided.
 In these situations Bedrock Linux is afforded some freedom to chose which file from which ~{stratum~} to chose.
 However, the possibility of a specific environment expectation remains in these situations,